-Despite the fact the skill was very dangerous it was later competed by Yelena Shushunova from 1985 till 1988 and He Xuemei presented the skill at the 1992 Olympic Games, 12 years after Yelena’s accident.
+Despite the fact the skill was very dangerous it was later competed by Yelena Shushunova from 1985 till 1988, Soviet gymnast Tatiana Ignatova competed it briefly in 1992 and He Xuemei presented the skill at the 1992 Olympic Games, 12 years after Yelena’s accident.
 It was finally banned, for the women, in the early 90s however the skill is still done by the men even though there have been repeated claims to ban the skill for them too.

 Following her accident, she was awarded the Olympic Order by then International Olympic Committee president Juan Antonio Samaranch.
 Yelena resided in Moscow until her death on December 22nd 2006.